a93-git/ruby-learning/udemy/mashrur/sec3/sec3_notes.md

 - They are classes that are sub-classes of ActionController::Base class
 - When a user visits a page (or route) it redirects the request to a controller that has methods to handle the request

+### Generating controllers
+- To create a new controller and the corresponding views folder with the given
+ name:
+`rails generate controller name`
+- It will also create a few other helper and assets resources
+- The corresponding controller will be "name\_controller.rb" with the skeleton class
+- The corresponding template will be created in app/views/*name*
+- The controller will be created in app/controllers/*name*\_controller.rb

+### Setting up an action in controller
+- Creating an empty function in the controller file will make rails to look for a corresponding template in the views folder
+- The name of the views template will be the same as the name of the controller without the \_controller part